 9. Now you’re ready to engrave!
 Select the Rotary Blade from the drop-down menu in Design Space and choose the “Engrave” setting.
 Send your design to the Cricut Maker and watch it engrave!

 10. When it’s finished, remove your leather from the machine and admire your handiwork!

 How to Make Cricut Engraving Stand Out?

 The Cricut Maker is not explicitly made for engraving.
-There are other tools like laser engravers that do a better job.
+Other tools, like laser engravers, do a better job.
 Hence, the results from a Cricut Maker might not be the best.
 But there are a few ways to make the Cricut engraving stand out.

 - One way to enhance the engraving is by adding hatch pattern fills and using acrylic paint to darken it.
 This will add depth to the designs and increase visibility.

 - Another way is to draw the design twice, so the material is engraved twice.
 This way, the incise will be deeper and clearer.
 You should use this tip for thicker materials like metal and wood.

 - Also, enamel pens give a rich and defined look to the engravings.
 So use these pens to darken the areas to help your design stand out.